juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 df: /jfs: Socket not connected
 ```

-In this case, you'll need to enable [automatic mount point recovery](../guide/configurations.md#automatic-mount-point-recovery), so that mount point is propagated to the application pod, as long as the mount pod can continue to run after failure, application will be able to use JuiceFS inside container.
+In this case, you'll need to enable [automatic mount point recovery](../guide/configurations.md#automatic-mount-point-recovery), so that mount point is propagated to the application pod, as long as the Mount Pod can continue to run after failure, application will be able to use JuiceFS inside container.

 </details>

 <details>
-<summary>**Mount pod exits normally (exit code 0), causing application pod to be stuck at `ContainerCreateError` state**</summary>
+<summary>**Mount Pod exits normally (exit code 0), causing application pod to be stuck at `ContainerCreateError` state**</summary>

-Mount pod should always be up and running, if it exits and becomes `Completed` state, even if the exit code is 0, PV will not work correctly.
+Mount Pod should always be up and running, if it exits and becomes `Completed` state, even if the exit code is 0, PV will not work correctly.
 Since mount point doesn't exist anymore, application pod will be show error events like this:

 ```shell {4}
 $ kubectl describe pod juicefs-app